JRRS1982/Kata/_Graphs/README.md

 This is a repository of (LeetCode) Kata associated to Graph Algorithms

+An abstract notation that represents the connection between all pairs of objects.

 - [] Number of Islands
 - [] Clone Graph
 - [] Max Area of Island